Rohit K. Dasgupta: Political career

-He was elected as a Labour and Co-operative party Councillor in the London Borough of Newham for the Canning Town South Ward in the 2018 United Kingdom Local elections.
-Following his election he was appointed Commissioner for Social Integration and Equalities in Newham since 2019 by the Mayor.
+He was elected as a Labour and Co-operative party Councillor in the London Borough of Newham for the Canning Town South ward in the 2018 United Kingdom Local elections.
+Following his election he was appointed Commissioner for Social Integration and Equalities in 2019.
+He was re-elected for the same ward in 2022 and appointed Deputy Cabinet Member for Social Justice, Equalities and Culture by the Mayor.
 He had previously contested the East Hampshire parliamentary seat in the General election, coming second with 17% of the vote share.
 Dasgupta is also the Chair of his local Labour party branch and Secretary of the Newham Fabian Society.
 He was one of the first Bengalis from West Bengal, India to contest the British Parliamentary elections.
 Dasgupta is also a member of BAME Labour, Labour Movement for Europe, Fabian Society, GMB and UCU.
 In 2018 he was elected on to the national committee of LGBT Labour.
 In 2019 he was selected as an MEP candidate for the South East region but failed to get elected.
 He has previously expressed his opposition to Brexit and support for a second referendum.